MicrosoftDocs/visualstudio-docs/docs/ide/csharp-developer-productivity.md

 > [!NOTE]
 > Some extensions unbind the default Visual Studio keybindings.
 To use the above commands, restore your keybindings to Visual Studio's defaults by going to **Tools** > **Import and Export Settings** > **Reset all settings** or **Tools** > **Options** > **Keyboard** > **Reset**.

-For more information about keyboard shortcuts and commands, see [keyboard shortcuts](../ide/tips-and-tricks-for-visual-studio.md).
+For more information about keyboard shortcuts and commands, see [Productivity shortcuts](../ide/productivity-shortcuts.md) and [Popular keyboard shortcuts](default-keyboard-shortcuts-for-frequently-used-commands-in-visual-studio.md).

 ## Navigate quickly to files or types